lawk-mineh/lawk-mineh.github.io/_pages/talks.md

 author_profile: true
 ---

+I am currently a co-organiser for [*Geometry and Groups in North Rhine-Westphalia*](https://sites.google.com/view/ggnrw/home), which is an ongoing series of meetings for those interested in the interactions between geometry and group theory in northwest Germany.

 In August 2023, I co-organised the [*Early Career Symposium for Topology, Actions, and Symmetry*](https://sites.google.com/view/soton-ecstasy-2023/home) in Southampton, UK and in February 2024, I co-organised the [*Introduction to Modern Advances in ALgebra*](https://sites.google.com/view/itmaia) conference in Exeter, UK.

 You may have seen me in the following places, attending the following events: